Lofts for Sale Dallas & Downtown Dallas

-Most of the other listings at Soco Urban building are single story units with stained concrete flooring, brick, and concrete walls and exposed industrial HVAC lines.
-Please know that since the construction of the building was not originally for residential usage, it is not unusual for units at Soco Lofts also have at least one or two concrete pillars within the unit for the building's structural support.
-The parking for owners is located downstairs in a covered, basement type parking structure.
+Most of the other listings at Soco Urban building are single-story units with stained concrete flooring, brick, and concrete walls, and exposed industrial HVAC lines.
+Please know that since the construction of the building was not originally for residential usage, it is not unusual for units at Soco Lofts to also have at least one or two concrete pillars within the unit for the building's structural support.
+The parking for owners is located downstairs in a covered, basement-type parking structure.

 2220 Canton starts at a price in the $300,000's and higher.
 2220 Canton is a bit more refined and not quite as rustic as some of the other buildings.

 Buyers at 2220 Canton Lofra may find carpeted and hardwood areas, galley-style kitchens but also find stained concrete flooring and walls of glass.
 2220 Canton properties will still retain their loft-like roots but will also bring a more refined taste to those looking for this lifestyle.